haihala/whoops-all-grapplers/docs/1. Projects/Tasks/Rewards.md

 See [[Gi of the old masters]]

 # Fans
+- **Maybe you can cash out on combo damage by taunting to gain money**

+Fans are maybe too complicated, just reward money directly.

 In addition to of rewarding money, you gain an lose fans.
 At the end of the round you get money based on fans.

 In general, Heels have a lot more ways to gain fans but also lose fans passively.